 Normally ketogenic diet is considered to be a safe dieting option for most adults and has a number of health benefits.
-However, situation can be a bit different for pregnant women, considering their body goes through a lot of changes during pregnancy.
-Most women have their doubts regarding the effects of ketosis on their body, and not-to-forget internet is full of misconceptions of going keto in pregnancy.
+However, the situation can be a bit different for pregnant women, considering their body goes through a lot of changes during pregnancy.
+Most women have doubts regarding the effects of ketosis on their bodies, and on top of that internet is full of misconceptions about going keto during pregnancy.

 It is very important for pregnant women to be sure, that the diet they are having is safe and beneficial for their baby.
 Read on to know more details on the subject, so that you can make an informed decision about which diet plan to follow during your gestation period.

 Ketosis may actually be helpful for getting pregnant.
 For example, it’s been recommended for women with the polycystic ovarian syndrome (PCOS), who have struggled with getting pregnant (a common symptom of PCOS).
 In a pilot study on PCOS, two of the women in the study became pregnant even though they had previously dealt with infertility.

 In addition, just as a well-planned ketogenic diet is safe for the average person, it’s also safe for women who are trying to get pregnant, especially if she was eating high-carb or Standard American Diet foods before switching to low-carb ketogenic and improving her health.

 So with that, the next question becomes, “is it safe to continue ketosis throughout the pregnancy?”
 While ketosis can be helpful for getting pregnant, the rules are a little different during pregnancy.

 Natural Instances of Ketosis in Pregnant Women

 We should note here that ketosis is a natural part of being human.
 For example, between the time we eat dinner and wake up to have our first meal, the body is in a fasting state (think about it: our traditional first meal of the day is literally called breakfast).
 This is true for everyone including pregnant women.